Search Results

 The Opportunity

-APEGA's Edmonton, Fort McMurray & Peace Region Branches are looking for enthusiastic volunteers interested in sharing their passion for engineering and geoscience in an evening of fun, hands-on activities and demonstrations for students, teachers and families.
+APEGA's Edmonton, Calgary, Fort McMurray & Peace Region Branches are looking for enthusiastic volunteers interested in sharing their passion for engineering and geoscience in an evening of fun, hands-on activities and demonstrations for students, teachers and families.
 During the 2025-26 school year these branches will be hosting Science Nights each month at a different school in their local area.
 Volunteers can sign up for one or multiple Science Nights throughout the year.
-Dinner and refreshments will be provided.
+Dinner will be provided.

 The Impact